Particles and their fluids in nontrivial matter extensions to general relativity: Conclusions

 \section{Conclusions}

-In this paper we have shown that the von-Laue condition does not generally hold in the Minkowski limit of $f(R,T)$ gravity or of other classes of modified gravity theories in which the conservation of energy and momentum is not guaranteed in that limit.
-As a result, the volume-averaged pressure inside particles is in general nonvanishing in these theories, which could affect the proper pressure of the corresponding fluids.
-This is true even in the simplest case of dust, which can no longer be generally described as a pressureless perfect fluid in this context.
-We have further shown that the breakdown of the von Laue condition also implies that the standard form of the on-shell Lagrangian of an ideal gas ($\mathcal L_{\rm on-shell}=T$), may not hold.
-These results are of fundamental importance for cosmological studies involving $f(R,T)$ gravity, or any other theory of gravity in which the equations of motion for the matter fields differ from those in general relativity in the Minkowski limit.
+In this work we have shown that the standard von-Laue condition does not generally hold in the Minkowski limit of $f(R,T)$ gravity or of other classes of modified gravity theories in which the conservation of energy and momentum is not guaranteed in that limit.
+As a result, the volume-averaged pressure inside particles is in general nonvanishing in these theories.
+Nevertheless, we have shown that it is possible to generalize the von Laue condition so that it remains true in the context of $\mathcal R (R)+\mathcal F(T)$ gravity, by considering a covariantly conserved modified energy-momentum tensor --- the generalized von Laue condition may also apply to more general $f(R,T)$ models as long as the covariant conservation of the modified energy-momentum tensor is approximately valid.
+We also determined the impact of our findings on the form of the on-shell Lagrangian of an ideal gas in this context.

+We have discussed the implications of our results for the properties of a perfect fluid composed of many individual particles, showing that standard results do hold in $\mathcal R (R)+\mathcal F(T)$ gravity, independently of the specific properties of $\mathcal F(T)$, as long as its proper pressure, proper energy density and on-shell lagrangian are replaced by their modified versions.
+We have further shown that our results have profound cosmological implications.
+In particular, they imply that, contrary to recent claims, the evolution of a universe dominated by relativistic or non-relativistic particles in $R + \mathcal F(T)$ gravity is the same as in general relativity (in the case of $\mathcal R (R)+ \mathcal F(T)$ gravity the evolution of such a universe would also be independent of $\mathcal F(T)$).
+As a consequence, the standard radiation and matter era evolution is recovered in $R + \mathcal F(T)$ gravity.

+These results can be of fundamental importance for cosmological studies involving $f(R,T)$ gravity, or other theories of gravity in which the equations of motion for the matter fields differ from those in general relativity in the Minkowski limit.